 The taste of Bordeaux wine from The Right Bank is different, due to the Merlot grape.
 Merlot is the most important grape in the Right Bank, followed by Cabernet Franc.

 Aging Bordeaux wine is a matter of personal taste.
-Due to the fleshy, softer tasting Merlot grape, most Right Bank Bordeaux wines are enjoyable in its youth.
+Due to the fleshy, softer-tasting Merlot grape, most Right Bank Bordeaux wines are enjoyable in their youth.
 However, the best Right Bank wines are clearly more complex with bottle age.
-How much time each wine needs to age depends on the producer, the vintage and the taster.
+How much time each wine needs to age depends on the producer, the vintage, and the taster.

 Keep in mind, there is more to Right Bank Bordeaux wine than Pomerol and Saint Emilion.
 One of the great things about Bordeaux is the numerous, smaller, satellite appellations located throughout the region.

 The smaller satellite appellations located adjacent to St. Emilion and Pomerol are also dominated by Merlot in their blends and the vast majority of those smaller wines provide pleasure in their youth.

 The taste of dry white Bordeaux wine delivers a cornucopia of flavors and characteristics that include fresh lemon, citrus rind, flowers, spice, honey, orange, lime, grapefruit, butter, and vanilla.
 You can also find elements of herbs, lemon wax, and fresh-cut grass.
 White Bordeaux wines at their best are rich, deep, concentrated, and powerful.

 They can be fresh, display minerality, and are often quite refreshing.
 When white Bordeaux wines age, they develop more complicated scents of honey, flowers, citrus, spice, and stone characteristics.
 While dry white Bordeaux wine is produced in several appellations, the top dry, white Bordeaux wine comes from Pessac Leognan.